robertblackwell/py_wg/README.md

-# pargs, Python Args Utility
+# pyargs, Python Args Utility

-`pargs` is a python cli program to run a series of scripts or commands using multiple set or arguments provided from a file or stdin and to use more than one process to achive some parallel execution.
+`pyargs` is a python cli program to run a series of scripts or commands using multiple set or arguments provided from a file or stdin and to use more than one process to achive some parallel execution.

-The name is deliberately a play on `xargs` as pargs is a simplified alternative to `xargs`.
+The name is deliberately a play on `xargs` as pyargs is a simplified alternative to `xargs`.

 The motivation for this project was to get parallel execution of commands where the output from each command invocation is kept in a contigous block rather than being intermixed.